CommitAnalyzingService/CAS_CodeRepoAnalyzer/README.md

 * Git > 1.7

 ###Pip Packages
 Install the following packages by doing `pip install `  and then the package name

 * SQL Alchemy (sqlalchemy)
 * Py-PostgreSQL (py-postgresql)

 ###Database Setup
 1. In `db.py`, set the desired username/password for the database you are using in the DSN string.
-2. Set up the database for the first time by running the script like normal (see Quick Start below), but with the last line in `commit.py` uncommented.
-The next time you run the script, be sure to re-comment it out.
+2. Set up the database for the first time by running the script like normal (see *Usage* below), but with

-##Quick Start
+`[option]` parameter set to `initDb`

+##Usage
-In a terminal, type `python readRepo.py "path/to/repo"` to parse the commits and store them in a database.
+In a terminal, type `python scan.py [option]` to scan the repository table for repositories that neeed to be downloaded the commits and store them in a database.
+###Options
+`initDb` - Create all the tables

+`testRepos` - Makes dummy repository data entries to test the script.